 What is Threat hunting?

 Threat hunting is a proactive process of searching for and detecting cyber threats capable of evading traditional security defences.
 Unlike reactive methods that rely on automated alerts, threat hunting involves actively searching for suspicious or malicious activity within the system or network, both internally and externally.
-The primary goal of threat hunting is to identify, mitigate or nullify advanced threats before they can cause significant damage.
+The primary goal of threat hunting is to identify, mitigate, or nullify advanced threats before they can cause significant damage.
 This includes the detection of advanced persistent attacks (APTs), malware, exposed vulnerabilities and other risk factors that may not be detected by conventional security tools.

 Threat hunting